hifiberry/hifiberry-os/README.md

 You might also configure the included music player daemon, but you have to do this from command line.
 A simple MPD UI names ympd is running on HTTP port 9000.

-## Integrations and additional functionbalities
+## Integrations and additional functionalities

 There are several ways to add functionalities to HiFiBerryOS or integrate it into other systems.